django/django/docs/asgi.rst

 Sends a data frame to the client and/or closes the connection from the server end.
 If ``ChannelFull`` is raised, wait and try again.

+If sent while the connection is waiting for acceptance or rejection, will accept the connection before the frame is sent.

 Channel: ``websocket.send!``